jgratton72/Purple-38er/README.md

 ## 🛠 Assembly Notes

 - **USB Power Connector**:
-  Insulate the top of the USB connector to prevent contact with the case lid.
+  Insulate the top of the USB connector to prevent contact with the tactile switches.

 - **Capacitor C9**:
-  Angle C9 slightly to avoid shorting against the underside of the tactile switches.
+  Angle C9 flat 90 degrees away from the main board to avoid shorting against the underside of the tactile switches.

-  ⚠️ This issue caused keyboard failure when the case was closed.
+  ⚠️ These issues caused keyboard failure when the case was closed.

 ---